Sudspave® installation process

 The following generic guidance must be read in conjunction with the specific project specification within the contract documents

-1. Install the specified lower filter/separator ABG Terrex NW9 geotextile and subbase stabilisation onto the prepared subgrade formation.
+1. Install the specified lower filter/separator geotextile and sub-base stabilisation onto the prepared subgrade formation.
+To achieve the required performance, compact the sub-base in accordance with the site-specific advice from the ABG Design Department.

 4. Install the specified bedding layer to a uniform thickness.